 Because the fire likely could have been avoided with proper care and maintenance of your office equipment.
 However, if a brand-new electronic device caught fire, it would likely be covered because a fire caused by new equipment is unexpected – and not something you could have averted with maintenance.

 A named peril is different from an open peril.
 An open perils policy — also known as “all-risks coverage” — covers all risks except for those explicitly excluded in the policy.1

 All-risk is a more expensive and inclusive form of commercial property insurance.
 It covers ALL perils except for the ones that are explicitly excluded.
 And, unlike a named perils policy, the insurance company has to prove that the peril responsible for the damage is excluded.
 Common exclusions include:

 - Interior damage caused by rain, snow, ice, dust

-Purchasing commercial property insurance with a named perils or all-risk policy is one of the primary ways that you can protect your small business from the hazards it might face.
-But it’s not the only type of insurance you’ll likely require.
+Purchasing commercial property insurance with either a named peril or all-risk policy is one of the primary ways that you can protect your small business from the hazards it might face.

 As a small business, you not only need to protect yourself from property damage but also claims of property damage to your clients and other third parties.
 That’s where Thimble can help: Our Business Owners’ Policy (BOP) bundles commercial property insurance and general liability insurance in one neat, cost-effective package.

 To get started, download the Thimble app or click “Get a Quote” below.
 Answer a quick set of questions and buy your policy online, in the app, or over the phone in minutes.
 Protect your savings for a rainy day, even if the rain damages your office.